Discrete-to-continuum limits of interacting particle systems in one dimension with collisions: Introduction

-Next we motivate Assumption \ref{a:UV:basic} and give further interpretations of $V$ and $U$.
-We start with $U$.
-We will use the Lipschitz continuity of $U'$ to get global existence and uniqueness of the solution $\bx$ to \eqref{Pn}.
-We interpret $-U'$ as the external force field.
+The system \eqref{Pn} generalizes \eqref{Pn:vMPP} with the three new objects $U, V, \alpha_n$.
+We motivate each of them by applications in Section \ref{s:intro:lit}.
+We interpret $-U'$ as an external force field.
+We take $U \in C^1(\R)$ such that $U'$ is Lipschitz continuous.
+Note that $U$ need not be bounded; for instance, $U(x) = x^2$ meets the requirements.
 While it is common in particle systems to consider $U$ as a confining potential, this interpretation does not hold for \eqref{Pn}; any $U$ which confines the positive particles will disperse the negative particles, and vice versa.
-Finally, we note that $U$ need not be bounded.
-For instance, $U(x) = x^2$ satisfies Assumption \ref{a:UV:basic}.